-- A25 The exclusion of badgers from their setts by means of one-way gates and destruction of the sett may only be carried out between 1st July and 30th November (inclusive) in any one year. - A26 At the start of the operation, vegetation around the sett must be removed down to ground level only to reveal all entrances. - A27 Un-gated entrances to tunnels which have been shown not to be occupied by badgers must be blocked or proofed against re-entry by badgers. - A28 One-way badger gates, opening outwards, must be securely installed in all sett entrances displaying signs of possible occupation by badgers to allow badgers to exit from but not enter the sett. - A29 The sett must be visited at intervals of no more than three (3) days to inspect the gate(s) to ensure that they open and close freely, and to check for signs of badgers having regained access to the sett. - A30 The badger gate(s) must remain continuously in position for a minimum period of twenty-one (21) days following the last sign indicating possible access by badgers into the sett and until immediately before action is taken to destroy the sett or securely close access to it. - A31 Measures to exclude badgers must remain in place until immediately before sett destruction or further measures to prevent re-entry are carried out.
+- A28 The exclusion of badgers from their setts by means of one-way gates must only be carried out between 1st July and 30th November (inclusive) in any one year. - A29 At the start of the operation, vegetation around the sett must be removed down to ground level only to reveal all sett entrances. - A30 Un-gated sett entrances to tunnels which have been shown not to be occupied by badgers must be blocked or proofed against re-entry by badgers. - A31 One-way badger gates, opening outwards, must be securely installed in all sett entrances displaying signs of possible occupation by badgers to allow badgers to exit from but not enter the sett. - A32 The sett must be visited at intervals of no more than three (3) days to inspect the gate(s) to ensure that they open and close freely, and to check for signs of badgers having regained access to the sett. - A33 The badger gate(s) must remain continuously in position for a minimum period of twenty-one (21) days following the last sign indicating possible access by badgers into the sett and until immediately before action is taken to destroy the sett or securely close access to it. - A34 Measures to exclude badgers must remain in place until immediately before sett destruction or further measures to prevent re-entry are carried out.
 In situations where the sett is to be kept closed until works in the area are complete and then re-opened, monitoring must be undertaken at intervals of no more than thirty (30) days throughout the period of closure (see Recommendation c.).
-In the event badgers regain access to the sett after 30 November in any year the licence user must contact Natural England licensing team for advice on how to proceed. - A32 Where for safety or other practical reasons it is not possible to install a one-way gate in every sett entrance, the sett must be enclosed by a badger-proof electric or wire mesh fence incorporating at least one (1) one-way badger gate(s), opening outwards, to allow badgers to exit from but not enter the fenced area.
-The gate(s) and sett entrance(s) must be monitored in accordance with Licence Conditions A29-A31 - A33 Where operations have started prior to 9th November and it is found that badgers breach the proofing and an extension to the exclusion period is required, then the licence user must contact the Natural England licensing team for advice on how to proceed.
+In the event badgers regain access to the sett after 30 November in any year the licensee must contact Natural England's licensing team for advice on how to proceed. - Where for safety or other practical reasons it is not possible to install a one-way gate in every sett entrance, the sett must be enclosed by a badger-proof electric or wire mesh fence incorporating at least one (1) one-way badger gate(s), opening outwards, to allow badgers to

+- exit from but not enter the fenced area.
+The gate(s) and sett entrance(s) must be monitored in accordance with Licence Conditions A31-A33. - A36 Where operations have started prior to 9th November in any calendar year and it is found that badgers breach the proofing and an extension to the exclusion period is required, then the licensee must contact the Natural England licensing team for advice on how to proceed.